 HE MOCKS YOU (Your job, your faith, your hobbies etc.)

 Mocking is disrespect.
 Point blank.
-You shouldn’t be with someone you can’t respect.
+You shouldn’t be with someone who doesn’t respect you.
 About faith- I don’t necessarily think two people need to be of the same faith to have a successful relationship as long your core values line up.
 But if someone makes fun of you for believing something, that is not a supportive and healthy partnership.
 Discussions and questions are good even when you do share the same faith.
 You can disagree with someone on a belief but still respect them.
 Whether it’s your faith, your job, your hobbies – if he is making jokes at your expense and/or belittling parts that make you who you are – run.
 You deserve better.

 HE IS SELFISH IN THE BEDROOM